raspberrypilearning/getting-started-with-picamera/worksheet.md

 ## What next?

-Now you've got started with the camera module, what else can you do?
-You could try adding GPIO controls using [GPIO Zero](https://gpiozero.readthedocs.org/), integrate with Minecraft Pi, or even post your pictures to Twitter!
+Now you've got started with the Camera Module, you could try adding GPIO controls using [GPIO Zero](https://gpiozero.readthedocs.org/), integrate with Minecraft Pi, or even post your pictures to Twitter!
 Try some more camera resources:

 - [Push button stop-motion](https://www.raspberrypi.org/learning/push-button-stop-motion/)
 - [Minecraft photobooth](https://www.raspberrypi.org/learning/minecraft-photobooth/)
 - [Tweeting Babbage](https://www.raspberrypi.org/learning/tweeting-babbage/)
 - [Parent detector](https://www.raspberrypi.org/learning/parent-detector/)

-There's also an infrared version of the camera (called Pi NoIR) which gives you everything the regular camera module offers, with one difference: it doesn't use an infrared filter.
+There's also an infrared version of the camera (called Pi NoIR) which gives you everything the regular Camera Module offers, with one difference: it doesn't use an infrared filter.
 This gives you the ability to see in the dark with infrared lighting.
 See the [Infrared bird box](https://www.raspberrypi.org/learning/infrared-bird-box/) resource for making the most of the Pi NoIR camera.

 Also, see the extensive [picamera documentation](https://picamera.readthedocs.org/) for more information.